pyshadi/ST-GPS-Tracking/README.md

 # ST-GPS-Tracking
-As part of the BTE5053 "Embedded Software Development" module 2018, this project includes the development of a GPS receiver controlled by a custom-designed app, with a stepper motor indicating the direction to the destination. <br>
+As part of the BTE5053 "Embedded Software Development" module 2018, this project includes the development of a GPS receiver controlled by a custom-designed Android app, with a stepper motor indicating the direction to the destination. <br>
 The STM32 Nucleo-Board is utilized for programming and control purposes, using both assembler language and C. <br>

 ## Features